jamiemfraser/machine_learning/README.md

 The projects I completed as part of this Professional Certificate are:

 * Analysing country economic conditions to inform data driven decision making for cargo carriers
+* Performed exploratory data analysis
+* Used supervised learning techniques to identify a LASSO regression as producing the best model